 True Crime Podcasts

-True crime is a non-fiction literary genre that involves actual crimes and the actions of real people.
-The genre is explores numerous movies, TV shows, documentaries, books, audiobooks, and podcasts.
-A podcast is a digital audio file that a user can download to a personal device.
+True crime is a non-fiction literary genre involving actual crimes and real people’s actions.
+The genre explores numerous movies, TV shows, documentaries, books, audiobooks, and podcasts.
+A podcast is a digital audio file users can download to a personal device.

 With most true crime podcasts, the author or team of authors focuses on telling the story of unsolved murders, crimes, or mysterious missing person cases.
 Often, the murders are the work of serial killers.
 At other times, authors re-examine the evidence in high-profile murder cases such as O.J.
 Simpson and Jon-Benet Ramsey.

 For the most part, the true-crime genre is just like any other.
 However, the popularity of delivering true crime stories via podcasts has grown considerably during the past five years.
-There are literally hundreds of stories that investigate everything from urban legends like Bigfoot to cold cases and more.
+Hundreds of stories investigate everything from urban legends like Bigfoot to cold cases.
 Uniquely, the format draws listeners in and allows them to develop their own theories.
-In some cases, listeners themselves participate in helping to solve the crime. become engaged in online discussion forums, social media groups, message boards, and more.
+In some cases, listeners themselves participate in helping to solve the crime.
+Often, they become engaged in online discussion forums, social media groups, message boards, and more.
 They offer up their own theories about what may have happened.
 Also, they contribute their own research, track down data and information, help make connections, and more.

 List of the Best True Crime Podcasts

 The following is a list of the best true crime podcasts.